If you’re an avid fish enthusiast who has a passion for colorful, interesting fish, then you’ve probably been drawn to the clown loach once or twice.

 To encourage the fish to breed, the breeding pair should be conditioned and given live food multiple times a day.
 After a few weeks, the female clown loach may begin to gain weight – this is when mating is likely to take place.

 After mating, the female should be removed from the tank.
-Her eggs will hatch within a few days; the fry will need to be fed brine shrimp several times a day.
+Her eggs will hatch within a few days; the fry will need to be fed brine shrimp or bloodworms several times a day.
 At about two weeks old the fry are large enough to start eating flake food and will start to grow rapidly.

 The majority of freshwater clown loach are bred in fish farms in Singapore using hormones injections.
 Very few are wild caught and the ones that are, normally fetch a handsome price.
 Their colors will be brighter and bolder.